-One year ago today my husband and I took a leap of faith in our hopeful journey to become parents and put together a crib for our yet to be conceived baby bird and we proudly set it up in our yet to be used nursery room.
-For the last 365 days though, the room has sat untouched.
+One year ago today, my husband and I took a leap of faith in our hopeful journey to becoming parents as we put together a crib for our yet to be conceived baby bird.
+We proudly set it up in our yet to be used nursery room.
+However, for the last 365 days, the room has sat untouched.
 Naked.
 And empty.
 Naked of any bed skirts and bumpers.
 And empty of any decorations or toys.
-And if I were honest, I am not sure if it has been hidden fear or just plain laziness for my lack of motivation to finish the room.
+If I was honest, I am unsure if it has been hidden fear or just plain laziness to finish the room.
 My guess would be a combination of both.
-However that all changed this weekend.
+However, that all changed this weekend.

-On Friday I drove my mom (she sews, I don’t) to a fabric store and after picking out a bedding pattern for the crib, we scoured the aisles together looking for the perfect color of fabric.
+On Friday, I drove my mom (she sews, I don’t) to a fabric store, and after picking out a bedding pattern for the crib, we scoured the aisles together, looking for the perfect color of the fabric.
 I would be lying if I told you I was 100 percent excited about our endeavors.
 Because honestly, this wasn’t done without me having some reservations.
-Nor was it done without me feeling odd and crazy as I walked up and down the aisles looking for the perfect shade of green to go with the blue.
+Nor was it done without feeling odd and crazy as I walked up and down the aisles looking for the perfect shade of green to go with the blue.
 Or secretly praying the sweet lady cutting out our fabric wouldn’t ask me when I was due or if I knew what I was having.
 Because what would I say?
-No I am not due, but I’m believing God has promised me a boy?
+No, I am not due, but I believe God has promised me a boy?
 How awkward that conversation would have been.
 And not just for me, but her, and even my mom.

 But friends, despite the nervousness and the moments I just wanted to abandon my cart and leave to go shopping for something less risky like a new pair of shoes, I pushed through and bought everything I needed.
 The pattern, the thread, the fabric, and even the paint samples.
 And I must say, each purchase made me feel empowered.
 Excited.
 Hopeful.